pmerrill/PHP-JS-REST-API-Framework/README.md

   // The key names you choose here must be defined in source.js.
   // If they aren't then the values will be ignored by app.js when it tries to build the UI.
-  // You'll see what I mean if you keep reading this documentation.
   $output = outputTemplate();
   $output['result'] = $apiCall->result;